Orange Krush: Orange Krush Foundation

 Established in 1998, the Foundation is the charitable side of the Orange Krush organization.
 One half of all money raised from the pledge program, minus the cost of tickets for each member and any costs incurred in a roadtrip to another Big Ten school, is then donated to various charities in the Champaign-Urbana area.
 The other half goes to the DIA (Division of Intercollegiate Athletics) to fund various athletic scholarships, including the Matt Heldman and Rod Cardinal Scholarship.

 Since 2002, the foundation has donated over $75,000 to the Cunningham Children's Home which has served at-risk youth from the Champaign-Urbana Metropolitan Area for almost 120 years.
-Cunningham assists youth with foster care and transitional living, provides residential care treatment, and supports special needs education.
+Cunningham assists youth with foster care and transitional living, provides residential care treatment, and supports special education.
 With these funds, Cunningham has been able to build a new playground, an educational and recreation center, and purchase an industrial kitchen range.

 In 2005, the Orange Krush Foundation presented the Jimmy V Foundation with a check for $50,000.
 The money represented the one-millionth dollar donated in the Orange Krush Foundation's eight-year existence.

 As of the conclusion of the 2012-2013 season, the Orange Krush Foundation has donated more than a total of $2.5 million to various local, state, and national organisations such as the Cunningham Children's Home in Urbana, Illinois, Orpheum Children's Science Museum, Eastern Illinois Foodbank, Make-A-Wish Foundation of Illinois, and Coaches vs. Cancer.